cdesterke/gpcr/README.md

 ### description

-Starting from an imput human gene list obtained by omics experiments this gpcr package allows to perform a GPCR family enrichment.
+Starting from an input human gene list obtained by omics experiments this gpcr package allows to perform a GPCR family enrichment.

 - In a first step as compared to human GPCR database, lastly updated in december 2022: https://www.guidetopharmacology.org/download.jsp.
 This initial step of enrichment performs with "gpcrcalc" function allows to output a result table with significance of each GPCR family found in your gene list.